Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 **3. Additional File-Specific Information:**
 - *Notebook - 1 - Multilingual Dataset Creation:* Translation of the original dataset to `French` and `Spanish` took around `5.14 hrs` on my System.
 - *Notebook - 2 - Multilingual Dataset Analysis:* This notebook should run fairly quickly, the last code cell may take a while depending on your `GPU`.
-- *Notebook - 3 - MBart Model Trainer:* You will need an extremely powerful GPU to run this notebook, I opted to use Google Colab Pro which provided the `NVIDIA A100-SXM4-40GB` GPU.
+- *Notebook - 3 - MBart Model Trainer:* The user will need an extremely powerful GPU to run this notebook, I opted to use Google Colab Pro which provided the `NVIDIA A100-SXM4-40GB` GPU.
 - *Notebook - 4 - MBart Model Evaluation:* This notebook took `11 hrs` to run on my System.
-Depending on your system specs, it may run faster or much slower.
+Depending on the user's system specs, it may run faster or much slower.
-- *chatbot_interface_gradio:* The response times of the chatbot will vary depending on your system.
+- *chatbot_interface_gradio:* The response times of the chatbot will vary depending on the user's system.
 More powerful the System = Faster response times.